kabelwerk/sdk-js/docs/rooms.md

 -   **`error`** → Fired when there is a problem establishing connection to the server (e.g. because of a timeout).
 The attached listeners are called with an extended Error instance.
 -   **`ready`** → Fired at most once, when the connection to the server is first established.
 The attached listeners are called with an object containing (1) a list of the room's most recent messages, and (2) the list of the room's markers.
--   **`message_posted`** → Fired when there is a new message posted in the room.
+-   **`message_posted`** → Fired when there is a new message posted in the room (by any user).
 If the websocket connection drops, fired upon reconnecting for each message posted while the websocket was disconnected.
-The attached listeners are called with the newly added message.
+The attached listeners are called with the newly added [message](./messages.md).
+-   **`message_deleted`** → Fired when a message is deleted from the room (by any user).
+The attached listeners are called with the deleted [message](./messages.md).
--   **`marker_moved`** → Fired when a marker in the room is updated (or created).
+-   **`marker_moved`** → Fired when a marker in the room is updated or created (by any user).
 If the websocket connection drops, fired upon reconnecting for each marker moved while the websocket was disconnected.
 The attached listeners are called with the updated marker object.

 ## See also